nushell/nushell/docs/commands/calc.md

 # calc

-calc is a command that takes a math expression as an argument and calculates that into a number.
+calc is a command that takes a math expression from the pipeline and calculates that into a number.

 This command supports the following operations -